khalidkarimkqr/UniStream/README.md

 ---

-## 💡 About
+## About

 **UniStream** is a live-streaming MERN app designed to simplify event hosting for universities and organizations.
 Admins can create, start, and end events in real time.
-Students can join streams instantly.
-It’s Zoom meets event calendar — all in your browser.
+Students can join streams instantly.It’s seamless live events and scheduling — all in your browser.

 ---

-## ✨ Features
+## Features

 - 🎥 Real-time live streaming via ZegoCloud
 - 🧑‍💻 Role-based UI for **admins** and **users**